Session Replay

 By default all images, text and TextFields will be masked.

 SessionReplayMaskingScope is a Flutter widget that applies specified masking rules to its descendant widgets.
-This can be useful when you want to mask sensitive information during Session Replays, such as user data or private texts.
+This can be used when you want to mask sensitive information during Session Replays, such as user data or private texts.

 MaskingConfig is a class that determines what type of content should be masked during Session Replays.
 You can customize the masking behavior by setting the masking options for texts, text fields, and images.